Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] 1.
 In Cloud Logging, create a filter to view only Compute Engine logs.
 2. Click Create Export.
 3. Choose BigQuery as Sink Service, and the platform-logs dataset as Sink Destination.
 - [ ] 1.
 Create a Cloud Function that has the BigQuery User role on the platform-logs dataset.
 2. Configure this Cloud Function to create a BigQuery Job that executes this query: INSERT INTO dataset.platform-logs (timestamp, log) SELECT timestamp, log FROM compute.logs WHERE timestamp > DATE_SUB(CURRENT_DATE(), INTERVAL 1 DAY) 3.
 Use Cloud Scheduler to trigger this Cloud Function once a day.

-### In the same Google Kubernetes Engine cluster as your application, deploy a container that takes the messages and sends them to your application.
+### You want to deploy an application on Cloud Run that processes messages from a Cloud Pub/Sub topic.
+You want to follow Google-recommended practices.
 What should you do?

 - [ ] 1.
 Create a Cloud Function that uses a Cloud Pub/Sub trigger on that topic.
 2. Call your application on Cloud Run from the Cloud Function for every message.
 - [ ] 1.
 Grant the Pub/Sub Subscriber role to the service account used by Cloud Run.
 2. Create a Cloud Pub/Sub subscription for that topic.
 3. Make your application pull messages from that subscription.